rzc0d3r/PyCompressor/README.md

 - **Compressed code will work as well as the source code!!!**

 ### But this removes the possibility of normal assembly by pyinstaller!!!
+To build, you will have to manually **specify all dependencies**: modules, folders, various files.

+This will significantly increase the size of the assembly....

 ---